azuredevcollege/chaos-eng-workshop/challenges/challenge-4/README.md

 First, where do you see to which zone your node belongs?
 Go to the Azure Portal and to the *Virtual Machine Scale Set* of the cluster you provisioned.
 There under location, you can see the zone.
 This property will help us identify to which availability zone a node belongs.

-Second, remember the `instance_criteria` of the *stop_vmss* action?
-We need to populate this mapping with all instances that belong to a specific availability zone.
-You need to create a shell command to retrieve this list and create a list of instances to store it into a environment variable.
+Second, do you remember the `instance_criteria` of the *stop_vmss* action?
+We always only selected one instance but you can actually select multiple instances using a criteria that fits multiple instances.
+We need to somehow change the instance criteria to select all instances of an availability zone.
+Check out the Azure CLI command `az vmss list-instances` to see which property you could use as `instance_criteria`.
+It has something to do with availability zones...

-Finally, modify the experiment so that all instances of the `instance_criteria` environment are matched and stopped.
-To do this, modify stop-node.yaml and action definition there.
+Finally, modify the experiment so that you take the availability zone to kill the nodes in as input and change the `instance_criteria` to use the property you previously found with the input availability zone.
+Modify both the action and rollback definition!

+The [documentation of the chaostoolkit Azure plugin](https://docs.chaostoolkit.org/drivers/azure/) (if the link is broken try the [archived version](https://web.archive.org/web/20201202114252/https://docs.chaostoolkit.org/drivers/azure/)) can help with defining the experiment and expressing the instance criteria.
+If you can understand Python code, it also helps to directly check [the code behind the actions](https://github.com/chaostoolkit-incubator/chaostoolkit-azure/blob/master/chaosazure/vmss/actions.py).

-If you are finished, run the experiment as in challenge #2.
+If you are finished, run the experiment in the same way as in challenge #2.

 What is the result of the experiment?
 The expectation is that the experiment fails, because all the nodes of your cluster are stopped.

 What do we need to do to solve the issue and make the experiment succeed?

+If you are stuck, we added a sample chaos experiment in `samples/stop-node-az.yaml`.
 ## Spreading the application over multiple availability zones

 ### Deploy a second node pool with nodes in multiple availability zones